 3. It suits mature teams.

-For mature teams that have strong weekly habits and clean OKR hygiene, a post-cycle reflection is an excellent way to fine-tune long-term strategy.
+For mature teams with strong weekly habits and clean OKR hygiene, a post-cycle reflection is an excellent way to fine-tune long-term strategy.

 Drawbacks